theandsea/Neural-Network/README.md

 The SVM will take a much longer time.
 In the program, I just set the scale of training data to be small and get an accuracy of 85%.
 You can change to a much bigger scale of training data if you want.

-to use the MNIST data, we need to unzip 4 files in MNIST.rar to the root directory first before running the program.
+to use the MNIST data, we need to unzip 4 files in MNIST.rar to the root directory first before running the program. run SVM_SMO.java to run SVM algorithm to train and recognize MNIST data run neuralnetwork.java to run LeNet-5 architecture to train and recognize MNIST data